Is Gmail secure? Let’s walk through the security features they have, and think about how they work in the real world.

 We like the level of transparency that Google provides into this process.
 On their site, you can see a country-by-country graph that shows law enforcement requests.

 While there are email providers that claim to not give access to law enforcement, we don’t recommend using them.
 Gmail has almost a billion users, and only 69,000 of them have been the subject of a warrant.
 Which means that Gmail is a great fit for the 99.9999% of us that have nothing to worry about.

 - Get our free “17-Step Guide on Gmail and HIPAA Compliance” to learn more about keeping your email safe.

-- Use the free HIPAA Wizard to get a price quote.
+- Use the free HIPAA Checkup to get a price quote.
 We’ll make G Suite (and your whole practice) HIPAA Compliant.

 - Know someone who might like this article?
 Share it!

 - Have questions or something add?
 Let us know in the comments below!